zodb/relstorage/README.txt

 MySQL Adapter Options
 ---------------------

-In addition to the common options, this adapter accepts most parameters supported by the MySQL-python library, including:
+The MySQL adapter accepts most parameters supported by the MySQL-python library, including:

 ``host``
     string, host to connect